 The set is suitable for children aged 18 months to 5 years.
 In the collection, you’ll receive a basketball hoop, stand, and three balls.
 You can set six height settings, measuring between 2.5 to 4 feet.

 Toddlers love playing with sand — they can sieve it, dig in it, mold, and toss it.
-This sand table from Step2 grabbed our attention thanks to its ultra-cute design.
+This sandbox from Kinetic Sand grabbed our attention thanks to its hypoallergenic sand and easy-to-clean-up mess.
 It can hold several pounds of sand, enough for hours of inventive play.

 4. Step2 Play & Shade Pool